Home Vancouver Monthly Calendar Festivals and Events in Vancouver in 2023 BC Highland Games and Vancouver’s ScotFestBC Scottish Festival

 Festival Schedule

-Some of the activities take place on the festival’s Main Stage, while others happen in the field and other locations.
-Many of them overlap with each other.
+The schedule of events in 2025 is to be confirmed.
+For an idea of what to expect, last year’s schedule is below.
+We divided the schedule up into Competitions, Workshops & Demonstrations, and Live Entertainment.
+Some of the activities took place on the festival’s Main Stage, while others happened in the field and other locations.
+Many of them overlapped with each other.

-(Note: The following event times, locations and other details are subject to change.)
+(Note: The following event times, locations and other details were subject to change.)

 Sports, Music and Dance Competitions